BOCA313/BOCA/README.md

 ### Result

 Under this folder, a .pdf file shows the results from 20th iteration to 60th iteration.
 In this file, a cross means that the approaches timed out in the experiment.
+Also, the optimal sequences of different programs are shown in important_flags.txt, where flags among the impactful ones are listed before those that are not impactful.
+The two kinds of flags are delimited by a "||".
+Raw_data_for_results.txt shows the speedups and time of different methods.
+The .pdf file is generated from this.
+In the header of this file, there are instructions explaining how to read the file.